darlanalves/blog/digital-ocean-lets-encrypt.md

 # Automated HTTPS certificates with Digital Ocean and Let's Encrypt on Ubuntu 20+

-> NOTE: `sudo` is not used here, I'm assuming you are doing this as root.
+> Important: `sudo` is not used here, I'm assuming you are doing this as root.
 >
 > Otherwise, prefix all commands with `sudo`

-## Step 1: make sure Snapd is installed
+## Step 1: Make sure Snap is installed

 Follow [this page on Snap](https://snapcraft.io/docs/installing-snapd) to install it if needed.